ghi-electronics/Docs/hardware/legacy_products/netmf/canxtra.md

 # CANxtra
 ![CANxtra](images/canxtra.jpg)

-CANxtra is a hand-held programmable OBD-II tool, that includes CAN, LIN and other vehicle busses.
+CANxtra is a hand-held programmable OBD-II tool that includes CAN, LIN and other vehicle buses.

 Resources below are provided for reference only.
 Please [contact us]() for all of custom automotive needs.